Avoiding Google Penalties

 Google Panda Penalty

-The Panda update came into being February 2011 with the first of many rollouts.
+The Panda update was in February 2011, with the first of many rollouts.
 By early 2016, Panda had grown up and become part of Google’s core algorithm.

-The Google Panda algorithm aims to prevent poor quality content from making it to the top of search results.
+The Google Panda algorithm aims to prevent poor-quality content from reaching the top of search results.

 If Panda thinks your website provides low-quality content, it will be hard for your web pages to rank.
-Examples of low-quality web content include: “thin” pages with little or no added value; product pages with manufacturer-provided descriptions and no original text; and widespread duplicate content.
+Low-quality web content includes: “thin” pages with little or no added value, product pages with manufacturer-provided descriptions and no original text, and widespread duplicate content.